Artemide Tizio 50 Desk Lamp

 Manufacturer: Artemide S.p.A., Pregnana Milanese, near Milan, Italy.

 The Tizio 50 can be placed in any position one desires.
 Its two counter-weights will always keep this desk lamp in balance.
 The electricity runs from the base, true the metal arms, to the light source.
 So there is no cord visible, other than the one that runs from the base to the electrical socket.
-This was quite innovational at the time Tizio 50 was designed.
-And it is absolutely not dangerous, since the light transforms its power to very low voltage (12v) in the base.
+This was quite groundbreaking at the time this desk lamp was designed.
+It is absolutely not dangerous.
+The light transforms its power to very low voltage in the base (12 volt).

 The Tizio desk lamp received several awards: